Pennsylvania Gun Laws

 Open Carry Permitted?

-Yes, individuals who are 18 years or older and legally allowed to own a firearm can openly carry without a license, except when traveling in a vehicle or in Philadelphia.
+Yes, individuals who are 18 years or older and legally allowed to own a firearm can openly carry without a license, except when traveling in a vehicle or Philadelphia.

 Carry In Vehicle?